 Site index reflects the average height of the dominant and codominant trees at a base age of 20 (New Zealand).
-Age class profile as of 12/31/22 per 2022 Form 10-K. Age class profile as of 12/31/22 per 2022 Form 10-K. Annual appraisals are obtained by Matariki Forestry Group for compliance with statutory financial reporting requirements. \ Non-GAAP measure (see Appendix for definitions and RYN reconciliations).
+Age class profile as of 12/31/22 per 2022 Form 10-K. Annual appraisals are obtained by Matariki Forestry Group for compliance with statutory financial reporting requirements. \ Non-GAAP measure (see Appendix for definitions and RYN reconciliations).

-Investor Presentation | March 2023
+Investor Presentation | November 2023